Raikat: Origins: Koch Bihar

-The Raikat family is a collateral branch of Koch dynasty which took control of the Kamata Kingdom in 1515.
+The Raikut family is a collateral branch of Koch dynasty which took control of the Kamata Kingdom in 1515.
 The family founder was Sisya Singha (earlier known as Sisu), brother of Biswa Singha who established the Koch dynasty.
-Sisya Singha held the umbrella during Biswa Singha's coronation and was made the Raikat (lit: chieftain of the fortress) and commander-in-chief of the Koch army.
+Sisya Singha held the umbrella during Biswa Singha's coronation and was made the Raikut (lit: chieftain of the fortress) and commander-in-chief of the Koch army.
 He was given the region called Vaikunthapur (present-day Jalpaiguri district) as appanage.
 He established his seat at Siliaguri or Silikhaguri (modern-day Siliguri).

-The seat of the Raikat family was shifted to the present site in Jalpaiguri city by Jayanto Deb Raikat, who ruled during the years 1793–1800.
+The seat of the Raikut family was shifted to the present site in Jalpaiguri city by Jayanto Deb Raikat, who ruled during the years 1793–1800.
 The big pond which exits today near the palace was excavated at the time of Sarva Dev, who ruled from 1800 to 1847.

 Baikunthopur Estate was not included in any Sarkar of Muslim division of the country.
 Although some accounts say that it transferred its allegiance to them and agreed to pay a nominal tribute.
 This is said to have signed in 1682 at the time of Svja Khan.
 After the Battle of Plassey, the Dewani of Bengal, Bihar and Odisha came under East India Company in 1765.
 This estate was then temporarily included in the Dewani, placed under Rangpur District and received the benefit of permanent settlement.

 The Rajas of Baikunthoupur paid tributes to the Maharaja of Cooch-Behar.
-In 1621, Mahi Dev Raikat, the Raikat of Vaikunthapur signified his independence by refusing to hold the umbrella over the Cooch-Behar Raja at the coronation of Birnarayan, and also refused to pay the annual tribute.
-Even after that, the Rajas of Baikunthopur, Bhuj Dev Raikat and Jagat Deb Raikat helped the Maharajas of Cooch-Behar in 1680, to drive out the Bhutias who attacked Cooch-Behar.
+In 1621, Mahi Dev Raikut, the Raikut of Vaikunthapur signified his independence by refusing to hold the umbrella over the Cooch-Behar Raja at the coronation of Birnarayan, and also refused to pay the annual tribute.
+Even after that, the Rajas of Baikunthopur, Bhuj Dev Raikut and Jagat Deb Raikut helped the Maharajas of Cooch-Behar in 1680, to drive out the Bhutias who attacked Cooch-Behar.
 But from 1687 onwards, the Rajas of Vaikunthapur and the Muslims repeatedly attacked Cooch-Behar.
 Satyanarayan (according to some "Santanarayan"), the then-Dewan of Cooch-Behar, defeated both of them and forced the Mughals to peace in 1771.